drashland/drash/README.md

 * Lowering barriers to usage

 Drash does not force you to use all of its code.
 You can pick and choose which data members you want/need and use them however you deem fit.
 For example, Drash comes with a console logger and a file logger.
 If you only want these, then you only import these into your non-Drash project.
 How you use it is really up to you.

+## What Makes Drash Different

+You may notice our syntax might be different than what you might be used to.
+Drash is very different to most Node frameworks (and Deno frameworks too), in terms of its syntax.
+Where Deno is different than Node, Drash aims to be different than Express or Koa, utilising resources and a full class based system, such as not using `app.get((req, res))`, and instead using `this.request` and `this.reponse` inside of the resource class, where your 'routes' (paths) are also defined.
+As a result, this follows the [MDN specs of HTTP Resources](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Identifying_resources_on_the_Web).

 ## Contributing